Staying Active To Beat Back Pain - The Importance Of NOT Being Idle

 Our bodies are designed to move.

-Especially if we suffer from chronic pain.
+Especially if you already suffer from chronic pain.

 And here's why: